toureelhadj/Modelio3WorkspaceGenOCL-G99/README.md

 ---------------
 1. Install modelio if not already done.

+2. Download WorkspaceGen-OCL-99 as an archive.
+The best is to download it from GitHub as you will always get the last version.
+   For this you can go to the project on github at use the 'download zip' button.
+It will create a zip of the project (with -master.zip at the end because this is the 'master' branch.
+You will remove this after)

-2. Extract the **WorkspaceGenOCL-G99.zip** archive in a place of your preference.
-This  will create a directory  named WorkspaceGenOCL-G99.
+2. Extract the **WorkspaceGenOCL-G99 ... .zip** archive in a
+   place of your preference.
+This will create a directory with a name like WorkspaceGenOCL-G99 xxx .

-3. **Rename this directory**: replace 99 by your group number.
+3. **Rename this directory**: replace 99 by your group number and remove what might follow (e.g. -branch).
+You should now have on your disk a repository like WorkspaceGenOCL-G17 if you have the group number 17.
 This directory will be used later as your modelio workspace.

 4. Launch modelio.
 Modelio will start with a default 'workspace' create somewhere.
 We will not use it.

 5. Select the your workspace as following: